segmind/distill-sd/README.md

 ## Components of this Repository:
 + **[data.py](/data.py)** contains scripts to download data for training.
 + **[distill_training.py](/distill_training.py)** trains the U-net using the methods described in the paper.
 This might need additional configuration depending on what model type you want to train (sd_small/sd_tiny),batch size, hyperparameters etc.
-The basic training code was sourced from the [Huggingface 🤗 diffusers library](https://github.com/huggingface/diffusers).<br>
+The basic training code was sourced from the [Hugging Face 🤗 diffusers library](https://github.com/huggingface/diffusers).<br>
 LoRA Training and Training from checkpoints can be done by simply using the standard diffusers scripts.

 ## Training Details: